 - getting regular gynecological checkups

-Vaginal itch is hard to ignore.
+Vaginal itching can be difficult to ignore.
 But if possible, fight the urge to scratch.
 Scratching sensitive vaginal tissues may increase irritation and lead to infection.

-Unless you’re positive you have a yeast infection, see your doctor or gynecologist for a proper diagnosis if you have persistent vaginal itch.
-You should also see your doctor if the itching continues after using an over-the-counter yeast infection remedy.
+Unless you’re positive you have a yeast infection, consult a healthcare professional for a proper diagnosis.
+You should also consult a healthcare professional if the itching continues after using an OTC yeast infection remedy.